Gas Safety Week is an annual safety week to raise awareness of gas safety and the importance of taking care of your gas appliances.

 Carbon monoxide (CO) is a colourless, odourless, tasteless and poisonous gas – you will probably not know it is actually there.

 CO is a silent killer that is released when your boiler, cooker, fireplace or other combustion based devices within your property do not get the correct amount of ventilation or the fuel is not burning correctly.
 This could be because of an installation defect or a faulty appliance.

-“In the United Kingdom, more than 50 people die from accidental carbon monoxide poisoning every year and 200 people are left seriously ill.”
+“In the England and Wales, approximately 60 people die from accidental carbon monoxide poisoning every year and many are left seriously ill.”
 (National Health Service Website)

 What can you do to protect your family from carbon monoxide?

 Booking an annual service every year with Swale Heating, where by a Gas Safe certified operative will check your appliances will give you complete piece of mind.
 In the worst case scenario, should there be a problem our engineer will identify and discuss with you the needed action to rectify and make safe.
-To book a service please call us on 0800 731 33 44 – if you are a landlord we can complete your Landlord’s Gas Safety Record at the same time.
+To book a service please pay online and we will arrange the rest – if you are a landlord we can complete your Landlord’s Gas Safety Record at the same time.

 Our carbon monoxide alarm is:

 - Hassle free with no maintenance – the only thing you may have to do is change the batteries after a few years